 3. Scope of Policy

-3.1 This policy applies to all Pembrokeshire Coast National Park Authority Members, staff and volunteers, but especially to those employees whose duties and roles bring them into regular contact with children, young people and vulnerable adults.
+3.1 This policy applies to all Pembrokeshire Coast National Park Authority Members, staff and volunteers, together with the sites and premises owned by PCNPA and any activity delivered through or with the Authority's involvement.

 4. Your Responsibilities